Poornam Boorelu (Poornalu, Burelu Recipe)

 cooked soft chana dal

-4. Drain the excess water to a separate bowl.
-Mash the dal slightly with a dal masher or cool & pulse it in a blender (mixer).
+4. Mash the dal slightly with a dal masher or cool & pulse it in a blender (mixer).
 You can even use the base of a stainless steel glass to mash.
 I mashed it coarsely because we like it that way.

 5. Optional – Add grated jaggery and 45 ml of water (3 tbsp.) to a utensil.
 Heat up and stir till the jaggery melts off completely.
 Set this aside.
 You can even heat up in a microwave.
-You can skip this step if your jaggery is free from stones and debris.
+Omit this step if your jaggery is free from stones and debris.
 You can also use the dal cooked water to dissolve the jaggery.

 6. If using jaggery pour the jaggery syrup through a filter to remove impurities or debris.
 Do not add jaggery syrup or sugar in under cooked dal.
 Partially cooked dal turns hard.
 I added jaggery directly here as the one I used as clean free of any impurities.